mateussenne/lazy-movie-lover-api/README.md

 # Lazy Movie Lover

-This is an experimental project to list (and oly list) movies from different streaming platforms so I can know where to watch it :)
+This is an experimental project to list (and only list) movies from different streaming platforms so I can know where to watch it :)